mwpastore/ember-cli-deploy-sql/README.md

 ### What does activation do?

-When *ember-cli-deploy-sql* uploads a file, it uploads it to the table defined by the `tableName` config property (which may be derived from the project name, with a key defined by the `revisionKey` config property (which may be derived from the file contents).
+When *ember-cli-deploy-sql* uploads a file, it uploads it to the table defined by the `tableName` config property (which may be derived from the project name), with a key defined by the `revisionKey` config property (which may be derived from the file contents).
 So if there have been three revisons deployed (but not activated), the table might look something like this: